 When a scene has been started, the people that are participating in a scene can do actions and interact with each other.
 There might be effects or events that alter the setup of the scene.
-People come and go and so do hazards.
+Consequences might alter the scene, introduce new obstacles to overcome or characters turning against each other.